 b.
 (U) Return of Unused Numbers:

 (1) (U) Posts must return promptly to the Department any visa allocations (both preference and DV) that have not been used during the authorized month.
 Preference and diversity numbers may be returned on the same Report 22.
-The Report 22 must be dispatched no later than the fifth calendar day of each month.
-(See paragraph c below regarding return of numbers used for issuance of visas that were not subsequently used for admission to the United States.)
+The Report 22 must be dispatched no later than the fifth business day of each month.
+See paragraph c below regarding return of numbers used for issuance of visas that were not used for admission to the United States.

 (2) (U) Sample Report 22 - Monthly Returns of Unused Visa Numbers:

 c.
 (U) Recaptured Visas: A recaptured visa is a visa that is known to have not been used (e.g., the bearer died or was unable to travel during the validity period).
-Such visas should be recaptured and the visa number returned to the Department unless the same applicant wants to replace his or her visa during the same fiscal year.
-(See 9 FAM 504.10-5.)
+Such visas should be recaptured and the visa number returned to the Department unless the same applicant wants to replace their visa during the same fiscal year.
+See 9 FAM 504.10-5.

 (1) (U) Importance of Prompt Return: Posts must return recaptured numbers to the Department (CA/VO/DO/I) as soon as they have been recaptured.
 A visa number returned during the fiscal year of original issuance may be reallocated by the Department during the same fiscal year.
 It is essential that visa numbers recaptured near the end of a fiscal year be returned as promptly as possible so that they may be used elsewhere before the end of the fiscal year.

 d.
-(U) Significant Factors Affecting Visa Work: Posts should explain by memorandum any significant factors or unusual circumstances that affect the visa operation, such as changes in the volume or characteristics of demand, and must describe the nature and extent of any backlogs, the reasons for this, actions taken by the post to correct known deficiencies, and any other information the Department might find useful or the post believes needs to be amplified.
+(U) Significant Factors Affecting Visa Work: Posts should explain by email any significant factors or unusual circumstances that affect the visa operation, such as changes in the volume or characteristics of demand and must describe the nature and extent of any backlogs, the reasons for this, actions taken by the post to correct known deficiencies, when the issue is expected to have been corrected by, and any other information the Department might find useful or the post believes needs to be amplified.

 e.
 (U) Annual Report of IV Applicants Subject to Numerical Limitations: The Annual Report of Immigrant Visa Applicants Subject to Numerical Limitations (Report 29 in the automated system) is no longer required unless specifically requested by the Department, in which case instructions will be provided.